josephtey/AmplifyWorkshop/README.md

 ![api-gateway-details](img/apigateway.png)

+API Gateways consist of **paths**, where each path corresponds to a specific **action** (e.g. updating item, getting item, etc.)
+As seen in the diagram above, paths consist of two components:

-API Gateways consist of **resources**.
-Resources are a collection of items, such as books or users (as shown in the example above).
+1. **Resources**: A collection of items, such as books or users.
-Resources consist of **methods**.
-Methods are different ways in which you can interact with that specific resource, and include:
+2. **Methods**: Different ways in which you can interact with that specific resource, including:
-- GET: Get a list of items
+   1. GET: Get a list of items
-- POST: Creating a new item
+   2. POST: Creating a new item
-- PUT: Updating an existing item
+   3. PUT: Updating an existing item
-- DELETE: Deleting an existing item
+   4. DELETE: Deleting an existing item

-A frontend system can 'hit' a resource + an associated method in order to trigger an action.
+A frontend system can send a request to a specific 'path' in order to trigger an action.
 For example, in the diagram above, if I wanted to get a list of books, I would send a GET request to the '/books' resource.

 This **resource** and **method** API design is part of the REST API specification - keep in mind, this is just a naming / standard convention for designing your APIs.